 If you lost your Ledger wallet out in a public place, you need to import the lost Bitcoins and then send them to a new wallet immediately.
 This is necessary because the old wallet may be accessible to another person if they get their hands on it.

 The lost Bitcoins are not actually stored on the hardware wallet, they are stored on Bitcoin’s blockchain, and you only need to find back the private key to your wallet or recovery phrase.
 Whoever else gets their hand on your old wallet can get your coins if you don’t move them to a new wallet.

 You can recover a Ledger Nano S wallet by pressing the two buttons at the top of your new Nano S and then pressing the button corresponding to the ‘X’ when it asks if you want to configure it as a new device.
 Press the button corresponding to the tick when it asks if you want to ‘Restore Configuration’.

 Enter a new pin when it prompts you to and then enter the recovery phrase for your old wallet.
 The recovery seed may have consisted of 12, 18, or 24 words and it will ask you how many.
 Select the option that corresponds to the number of words on your recovery sheet, and follow the on-screen instructions carefully.

 If you lost a Trezor wallet: You should have written down a recovery phrase or seed somewhere.
 If you can find it back, plug in your new wallet, click the ‘Recover wallet’ option and enter your recovery seed.
-You’re just setting up a new Trezor to the same old wallet on the blockchain, so it’s convenient! (the same goes for the Ledger Nano S)
+You’re just setting up a new Trezor with the same old wallet on the blockchain, so it’s convenient! (the same goes for the Ledger Nano S).